Skip to main content

-Corporate event production in Washington DC, K Street, the Convention Center, and the policy calendar that runs the room.
+Corporate event production in Washington DC runs from K Street to the Convention Center, and the policy calendar runs the room.

-Trade-association annual meetings at the Walter E. Washington Convention Center.
-Policy summits at the Willard.
-Federal-contractor leadership offsites with cleared-space awareness.
-Donor cultivations at the Kennedy Center.
-Standing DC partner crew on the ground; your Houston producer owns the engagement end-to-end and stays on comms through strike.
+We produce trade-association annual meetings at the Walter E. Washington Convention Center, policy summits at the Willard, federal-contractor leadership offsites with cleared-space awareness, and donor cultivations at the Kennedy Center.
+A standing DC partner crew is on the ground, and your Houston producer owns the engagement end-to-end and stays on comms through strike.

 DC events run on the regulatory and recess calendar, not yours.

-Your DC event is usually a regulated moment, a trade-association annual meeting the relevant agency staff will be sitting in, a policy summit Politico and Axios will cover by close of business, a federal-contractor leadership offsite that has to clear cleared-space awareness, a donor cultivation timed against the Hill recess.
+Your DC event is usually a regulated moment: a trade-association annual meeting the relevant agency staff will be sitting in, a policy summit Politico and Axios will cover by close of business, a federal-contractor leadership offsite that runs under cleared-space protocols, a donor cultivation timed against the Hill recess.
 That changes the production stack.
 Embargo-aware press protocols for the regulatory news cycle, badging-and-bag protocols at Capitol-adjacent venues, broadcast-ready feeds for C-SPAN and trade-press livestreams, and a run sheet your GR team and outside counsel can both sign off on are baseline, not upsells.
-Convention Center load-in respects the local union calendar (IATSE Local 22 stagehands, Teamsters Local 639 on freight); the Willard, the Mayflower and the Marriott Marquis run faster but still hit the same rigging discipline.
-We've produced in the city for trade-association, federal-contractor, and public-affairs clients, the work assumes their disclosure counsel and their GR lead will both read the run sheet.
+Convention Center load-in respects the venue’s labor calendar and freight protocols; the Willard, the Mayflower and the Marriott Marquis run faster but still hit the same rigging discipline.
+We scope DC engagements for trade-association, federal-contractor, and public-affairs briefs; the work assumes disclosure counsel and the GR lead will both read the run sheet.

 Walter E. Washington Convention Center

 Mt.
-Vernon Square, 2.3M sq ft across two levels, the default room for AHIP, BIO and other trade-association annual meetings.
-IATSE Local 22 stagehands, Teamsters Local 639 freight; we work the load-in window, not against it.
+Vernon Square, 2.3M sq ft across two levels, the default room for AHIP, BIO and other trade-association annual meetings. the house rigging crew and freight team set the schedule; we work the load-in window, not against it.

 Marriott Marquis Washington DC